netrixframework/vmcai24-artifact/README.md

 - Tendermint - instrumented code in `tendermint` and tests in `tendermint-testing`
 - Raft - instrumented code `raft-testing/raft` and the tests in `raft-testing/tests`

+In addition to the code and scripts to reproduce the tests, we include the run logs of the test cases for in `run_logs` and segregate it based on the benchmark.

+The `scripts` folder contains the scripts used to run the tests.

 Additionally,

 - `scripts` contain build and run scripts used within the dockerfile for each of the benchmarks.